pallets-eco/flask-security/docs/two_factor_configurations.rst

 An authenticated user can change their 2FA configuration (primary_method, phone number, etc.).
 In order to prevent a user from being locked out, the new configuration must be validated before it is stored permanently.
 The user starts with a GET on ``/tf-setup``.
 This will return a list of configured 2FA methods the user can choose from, and the existing configuration.
-This must be followed with a POST on ``/tf-setup`` with the new primary method (and phone number is SMS).
-This will cause a code to be sent, and again use ``/tf-validate`` to confirm code.
-In order to setup an authenticator app
+This must be followed with a POST on ``/tf-setup`` with the new primary method (and phone number if SMS).
+In the case of SMS, a code will be sent to the phone/device and again use ``/tf-validate`` to confirm code.
-(such as lastpass, authy, google authenticator), you can do a GET on ``/tf-qrcode`` to generate the required information.
+In the case of setting up an authenticator app, the response to the POST will contain the QRcode image as well as the required information for manual entry.
 Once the code  has been successfully entered, the new configuration will be permanently stored.

 Initial login/registration